How to Get Here

 Laureate 2016

 After receiving the inaugural Prix Yves Paternot, Swiss bass-baritone Milan Siljanov went on to win Second Prize at Munich’s ARD Music Competition in 2018 and the start of busy professional career.
 He has returned to the Verbier Festival twice since 2016: first, in 2018 in the role of Prince de Bouillon in Cilea’s Adriana Lecouvreur, and again in 2019 as Der Einarmige in Strauss’s Die Frau ohne Schatten.
-Siljanov has recently finished recording a song project, supported by the funds of his Prix Yves Paternot.
+Siljanov returned to Verbier once more in 2024 in the role of Falstaff and has recently finished recording a song project, supported by the funds of his Prix Yves Paternot.